Chomenor/ioef-cmod/new-filesystem-readme.md

 - fs_mod_settings 1: Existing ioquake3 behavior, with separately stored settings for each mod.

 I favor fs_mod_settings 0 as the default value, because it's usually easier to manage a few settings that need to be changed between mods than to have every setting change between mods.
 Mods that require custom settings will be fine if they use deconflicted cvar names to store their settings.
 It appears most mods work under this setting without significant issues.

+If you are wondering why this feature is relevant to a filesystem project, it is due the design of ioquake3.
+The function FS_ConditionalRestart, which is part of the filesystem, is responsible for initiating a reload of the game and settings when the mod changes.
+The functionality of fs_mod_settings 0 is achieved by modifying the restart conditions in FS_ConditionalRestart as well as adjusting the settings file paths to exclude mods.

 # Download Directory Options